baptbaptpy/COMP472-Assig1/README.md

-You can find the folder the two Notebook I made.
+You can find the folder the two Notebooks I made.
 There is one for each part of the assigment.
 You can also find the required files in this folder.

+The two notebooks have sections with the corresponding question number.